enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/single-file-components.md

 ## HTML

-You would author your component as an HTML custom element.
+Author your component as an HTML custom element.
 ```html
 <hello-world greeting="Hello World"></hello-world>
 ```